Emergency circulating notes: Bohol

 On May 22, 1942, Japanese occupation forces established garrisons at Tagbilaran, the provincial capital, and Guindulman where they operated manganese mines.
 On January 9, 1943, resistance officers and provincial officials who had not surrendered established a "free" government with Conrado D. Marapao as governor.
 Eventually its jurisdiction was established over 34 of the 35 municipalities.
 Just prior to the surrender, President Quezon had authorized Bohol to issue ₱150,000 in emergency currency.
 This authority was the basis for printing currency to finance the free government and the resistance force.
 The Currency Board consisted of Provincial Auditor Dalmatio Ramos as chairman, with Provincial Fiscal José C. Borromeo and Acting Provincial Treasurer Doreteo Toledo as members.

-In June 1943, radio contact was established with President Quezon, who authorised an additional ₱200,000.
-In September, President Quezon authorised an additional ₱1 million.
+In June 1943, radio contact was established with President Quezon, who authorized an additional ₱200,000.
+In September, President Quezon authorized an additional ₱1 million.
 The printing took place in the town of Carmen.
 Notes were printed in black on manila paper of varying thickness, except for a few hundred notes on white paper.
 Serial numbers were applied in two different styles of type.

+Cagayan

+Cagayan was one of the provinces that issued emergency circulating notes.
+On January 1, 1942, in order to pay for the necessary expenditures, it issued a series of emergency circulating notes authorized by Provincial governor Marcelo Adduru after the evacuation of the entire municipal government to the municipality of Tuao, where it continued to function despite its isolation.
+They were issued in denominations of 50 centavos, 1, 2, 21/2, 4, 5, 10, 20, 50 and 200 pesos.
+After the first issue of emergency circulating notes was exhausted, a second issue was provided by utilizing stocks of Internal Revenue stamps and affixed them on mimeographed forms.